y-zion/tencentcloud-sms-sdk-rust/README.md

 ## Acknowledgments

-This SDK is based on the [TencentCloud C++ SDK](https://github.com/TencentCloud/tencentcloud-sdk-cpp) implementation and follows the same API patterns and structure for consistency across different language SDKs.
+This SDK is based on the [TencentCloud C++ SDK](https://github.com/TencentCloud/tencentcloud-sdk-cpp) implementation by [Cursor](https://cursor.com) and follows the same API patterns and structure for consistency across different language SDKs.